docono/CompanyBundle/README.md

 #### new in v2
 - Pimcore 10 ready
 - removed templates
-- removed the doucment tag
+- removed the document tag

 #### new in v1.4
 - document tag adjustment for the latest Pimcore version